DJviolin/LEMP/README.md

 ## Usage (Outdated)

-1. Clone this repo into your `/home/core/work/lemp` folder on your CoreOS host.
+~~1.
+Clone this repo into your `/home/core/work/lemp` folder on your CoreOS host.
 2. Navigate to this folder on your Linux Host OS with Docker installed (preferably CoreOS).
 3. Create a folder in `/home/core/www`.
 This will be the shared folder for your webserver files.
 4. Create a folder in `/home/core/mysql`.
 This will be the shared folder for your MySQL database.
 The container will populate this folder at the first boot and locking down the sub-folders and files to superuser access (you have to `sudo su` on the host able to access these files).
 5. Create a folder in `/home/core/sqlbackup`.
 This will be the folder for your MySQL backups.
 The tar archives here created straight from the container by the systemd init script.
 So you will have a shared folder at `/home/core/mysql` which is the actual database and a `/home/core/sqlbackup` folder with tar archives in it, which is a backup when the service halted for some reason.
-6. Create a file in `mariadb/mariadb.env` with the following content:
+6. Create a file in `mariadb/mariadb.env` with the following content:~~

     ```
     # Set MySQL Root Password
     MYSQL_ROOT_PASSWORD=type-your-secret-password-here
     ```

-7. On CoreOS, you have to install docker-compose!
+~~7.
+On CoreOS, you have to install docker-compose!
 Use the provided install script here `./docker-compose-1.5.2-coreos-installer.sh` or refresh this script with the latest version from the original repo (recommended).
 If the script fails to run as superuser, than type in the commands from the script manually!
 8. Run the `$ chmod +x service-start.sh service-stop.sh && ./service-start.sh` commands.
 9. If everything works, now you have a working LEMP stack on steroids.
 10. Visit the index page on your localhost IP with a port redirected to `:8080`.
 11. If you want to stop the environment, type `./service-stop.sh` (60 seconds wait time was introduced to have enough time to `fleetctl stop` making the sql backups from the container.
-If your sql database is huuuge, change this wait time accordingly).
+If your sql database is huuuge, change this wait time accordingly).~~

 ## Notes